 Drivers are arrested on DWI charges in the State of New Jersey every single day.
 However, just because a driver is arrested on suspicion of driving under the influence does not necessarily mean that he or she will be convicted of the charges.

-The experienced team of DWI defense lawyers at Levow DWI Law have successfully represented thousands of drivers throughout the State of New Jersey.
+The experienced team of DWI defense lawyers at Levow DWI Law, P.C. have successfully represented thousands of drivers throughout the State of New Jersey.
 Evan Levow has been aggressively defending the legal rights of drivers arrested on DUI charges for decades.
 We leave no stone unturned when mounting an effective DWI defense strategy.